 A UK system to estimate COVID-19 cases from wastewater

-Another NERC-funded project is underway to develop a standardised, UK-wide system for detecting coronavirus in wastewater.
+Another NERC-funded project aims to develop a standardised, UK-wide system for detecting coronavirus in wastewater.
 This project is led by scientists from the UK Centre for Ecology and Hydrology.

 The system could provide an early warning of future outbreaks and reduce reliance on costly testing of large populations.

 Sampling, testing and scientific modelling methods will be developed during the project, which will run until October 2021.
 The methods will be adopted by government agencies and scientists across the UK and inform the UK national surveillance programmes recently announced by Defra and the Scottish and Welsh governments.

 Wastewater could be the “canary in the coal mine”

 Several studies have shown that the RNA of SARS-CoV-2 – the genetic material of the virus – can be detected in wastewater ahead of local hospital admissions, which means wastewater could effectively become the ‘canary in the coal mine’ for COVID-19 and other emerging infectious diseases.